LucianoBestia/fetchtest2/README.md

 I am trying to use the fetch api in Rust Wasm.
 It is such a frequent functionality for frontend applications.
 Rust has now async/await.
-This is great for interaction with javascript.
+This is great for interaction with javascript async/await.
 My first experiments with my project "fetchtest" are now obsolete.
 Forget it.

 ## js async + await